Pywr-DRB/Pywr-DRB/docstring_template.md

 - Examples
     - Prioritize example only for key functions that the user will interact with.
 Eg., ModelBuilder, Data, etc.  No need for examples that are 'under the hood' or not used by a user.
 - Notes
     - Focus on important notes to other developers or uses.
 Could include #TODO flag here.
-- Raises
-    - If there are any Errors that get raised for different conditions.
+Less formal, and any info that doens't fit in one of the standard spots but is important.

 ## Function Docstrings